DoctorMcKay/sentry-bot-documentation/src/automod/index.md

 a rule with condition [Content Exactly Equals](./conditions.md#content-exactly-equals) "!help" that replies with a message directing members on how to use a bot, you should probably enable the "only test new messages" option.
 Otherwise, mischievous members could edit very old messages to trigger the reply seemingly out of nowhere.

+## Limits

+Each server is limited to 5 automod message rules.
+This limit can be increased to 100 by upgrading your server to [Premium](../premium.md).
+Once you reach your limit, no more rules can be created.

+If you subscribe to Premium, create more than 5 rules, and then cancel Premium, these things happen:

+- All enabled rules continue to be processed, even if you have more than 5
+- You won't be able to create any new rules until you delete enough rules such that you have fewer than 5 (enabled or disabled)
+- All rules can be edited without restriction
+- All rules can be disabled without restriction
+- You won't be able to enable any rules that are disabled if enabling that rule would bring your total number of enabled rules over 5